-• undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 has an established Audit Committee with a terms of reference and agreed programme of work.
+• undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 has an Audit Committee with a terms of reference and agreed programme of work.
 The Audit Committee provides an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
 It provides an independent scrutiny of the organisation's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
 The Committee also oversees the financial reporting process.
-The Audit Committee met four times during 2017/18.
+The Audit Committee met four times during 2019/20.

 Following Local Government Reform the Audit Committee was reconstituted and risk and governance training was provided to Members.
-In addition, the Audit Committee's terms of reference were updated in January 2017.
+In addition, the Audit Committee's terms of reference were updated in January 2017 and reviewed again by the Audit Committee in 2018/19.